-Following on from our previous Winter warning posts about cats sneaking under cars and into tumble dryers, (http://www.oakflatsvet.com.au/winter-warnings-cat-owners/) we can share some information about Why CATS will heat seek to the point they can endanger their own lives.
+Following on from our previous Winter warning posts about cats sneaking under cars and into tumble dryers, (http://www.oakflatsvet.com.au/winter-warnings-cat-owners/) we can share some information about Why CATS will seek heat to the point that they can endanger their own lives.

 In Summer, the curveball is that with our air-conditioning on to keep our homes around 24C, then similar silent cold distress occurs, thus explaining why cats will hog the window sills to soak up the sun’s heat rays through the glass.

-Taking what he has taught us helped other cat owners but esp.
-Siamese owners.
+Taking what he has taught us helped other cat owners but especially.
+Siamese cat owners.
 The Siamese cat who won’t settle of a morning simply needs more beds in the sun to follow it around and it needs pain medication as well-you are missing a pain source.

 Simple extra things you can do if your cat sleeps outside is to provide a bed under cover and off the ground.
 You can add extra blankets but can also buy some very cheap little cocoon domed beds at Reject shops and K-mart that the cat can snuggle into and preserve heat.
-If living outside, don’t forget to provide a second bed in an area that gets the morning sun as the cats will awake and move to the morning sun-bed if given the opportunity.
+A cat’s preferred material is fleece so fold/roll up old fleece blankets as our client did to make a custom fleece bed for your cat and put a heat source under or in it as well.

 “Snugglesafe Heat Pads” that warm up in a microwave and last 8-10 hours are useful.
 Once you heat it, you MUST leave it untouched for 1-2 mins before you remove it from microwave as makes the disc safer.
 They sell on line for $40-$70.
 Just don’t be tricked if you see on for $15, that is only the cover.
 They are safer than a hot water bottle but you obviously don’t place it in such a way that the cat can’t get off and away from the pad if needs be.

-The higher temperature zone means that when transporting your cat in a car to the vet, make sure you cover the cage on the side closest to the air-conditioning vents.
+Finally: the higher temperature zone for cats means that when transporting your cat in a car to the vet, make sure you cover the cage on the side closest to the air-conditioning vents.
 This means your cat is not extra-chilled on their way to somewhere the cat is not keen on going to at any time, let alone arriving at the destination feeling cold and frozen from the car journey.